United States Merchant Marine Academy Regimental Band: Performances

-In recent years, the band has represented the academy at all the inaugural parades for Barack Obama and Donald Trump, both occasions it was led by Captain Kenneth Force.
+The band for decades represented the academy at presidential inaugural parades.
 The band plays an essential in the "Ceremony of Beating Retreat", which is a military tattoo based in British roots.
 It takes place during the USMMA parent weekend, and usually has parents of midshipmen in attendance.
 The band traditionally performs at the end of the National Memorial Day Parade in May.
 The band has also historically taken part in civil parades/events, including the Macy's Thanksgiving Day Parade, the Cotton Bowl Classic Halftime Show, the Miss America Pageant, and events on Cow Harbor Day.

 Characteristics

 Like its counterparts at the Valley Forge Military Academy and College in Wayne, Pennsylvania, it uses the same military format as the British Royal Marines Band Service.
 An example of this similarity is seen the most in the use of tenor drums and its location to the front of the formation.
 The uniform consists of a combination peaked cap with a gold chinstrap, a black tunic, and white trousers, alongside white gloves and black shoes.